top of page

 FIVE: Captions

-Art captions, figure captions, and table captions are checked for consistency and accuracy at this stage.
+At this stage, art captions, figure captions, and table captions are reviewed for accuracy, consistency, and proper formatting.

 SEVEN: Table of Contents